 Sports Premium Funding

-As a school, we decide to spend a large portion of the funds on improving the quality of curriculum PE.
-We have employed a specialist PE teacher who delivers 2 1/2 hours of PE each week to YR - Y6.
+As a school, we decided to spend a large portion of the funds on improving the quality of KS1 physical literacy in order to give children a solid fundamental platform to take with them into KS2.
 This change has brought about a whole school engagement and enjoyment of PE & sport it has allowed:

 - Expert sports coaching in a range of different sports, which has had a positive impact on the school’s recent performance results;

 - Lunchtime & curriculum sporting tournaments to give all children the opportunity of participating in competitions;

 - Increased pupil awareness of the importance of sport & physical activity in achieving a healthy lifestyle.

 We have also been able to use the funding to continue to invest in sports equipment for the whole school.
 We also continue to be a member of the Kingston School Sports Partnership.